nevwalkalone/Sorting-and-Priority-Queue/README.md

 In this part the following storage algorithm, called Greedy, was implemented.

-Process the folders one by one in the order in which they appear.
+_Process the folders one by one in the order in which they appear.
 If a folder fits on one of the disks you have already used so far, save it to the disk with the most free space.
-Otherwise, if it does not fit on anyone, use a new disk and save the file there.
+Otherwise, if it does not fit on anyone, use a new disk and save the file there._

-[Greedy.java](src/Greedy.java) program will contain a main method which will first read the file sizes from a txt file in order to be able to execute the algorithm.
-Each line of the file will represent the size of a folder in MB, so it needs to be an integer between 0 and 1,000,000.
-This algorithm must make use of the Priority Queue that was created in Part A.
+[Greedy.java](src/Greedy.java) program contains a main method which initially reads the folders sizes from a txt file in order to be able to execute the algorithm.
+Each line of the txt file represents the size of a folder in MB, so it needs to be an integer between 0 and 1,000,000.
+This algorithm makes use of the Priority Queue that was created in Part A.

 For more, check [Useful Reads](#Useful-Reads).